AI-Hypercomputer/xpk/recipes/Cluster_create_with_Managed_Lustre_driver.md

 # Cluster create with Managed Lustre driver
-Recipe for Cluster create with Managed Lustre driver
+Creates a GKE cluster with Managed Lustre CSI driver enabled for high-performance storage.

 # Running the command
 ```shell #golden